CyberFlameGO/svnpython/Doc/library/logging.rst

 It is, of course, possible to log messages with different verbosity levels or to different destinations.
-Support for writing log messages to files, HTTP GET/POST locations, email via SMTP, generic sockets, or OS-specific logging mechanisms are all supported by the standard module.
+Support for writing log messages to files, HTTP GET/POST locations, email via SMTP, generic sockets, or OS-specific logging mechnisms are all supported by the standard module.
 You can also create your own log destination class if you have special requirements not met by any of the built-in classes.